braaar/simple-snipe-it-setup/README.md

-# inventory-system
+# simple-snipe-it-setup
-This repo contains the basic necessities for getting [snipe-it](https://github.com/snipe/snipe-it) up and running.
+This repo contains the basic necessities for getting [snipe-it](https://github.com/snipe/snipe-it) up and running, using docker images from the helpful folks at [linuxserver.io](https://www.linuxserver.io/)

 # Configure